maxgav13/Student-s-t_regression/README.md

 Switching to a Bayesian framework
 ---------------------------------

-In this document, we'll use the [brms package](https://cran.r-project.org/web/packages/brms/index.html) to fit our Bayesian regression models.
+In this project, we'll use the [brms package](https://cran.r-project.org/web/packages/brms/index.html) to fit our Bayesian regression models.
 You can learn a lot about brms [here](https://cran.r-project.org/web/packages/brms/vignettes/brms_overview.pdf) and [here](https://github.com/paul-buerkner/brms).
 To keep things simple, we'll use [weakly-regularizing priors](https://github.com/stan-dev/stan/wiki/Prior-Choice-Recommendations).

 ``` r
 library(brms)